oujifei/pneuduino/examples/README.md

 * [09 Serial IO with Computer](./SerialIO)
 * [10 Facial Recognition with Processing.org](./Processing)
 ### Pneumatic Logic and Circuits
 Pneumatic logic uses air pressure to convey information.
-Pneuduino can be programmed to emulate logic gates and circuits.
+Pneuduino can be programmed to emulate logic gates.
 * [11 NOT Gate](./NotGate)
 * [12 AND Gate](./AndGate)
 * [13 OR Gate](./OrGate)